 At Chez Napoléon, we pride ourselves in offering a hyper-traditional French dining experience that will transport you to the small French restaurants by the banks of the Seine in Paris.
 Diners who return to this landmark restaurant time after time seek not just to be fed in a hurry in time for a Broadway show, but rather to take the time to relax and enjoy a well crafted meal that will please any taste and sophisticated palette.

-This tiny humble restaurant is now run by Elyane Bruno and her son, William Welles, and are proud to continue this tradition of French culinary Savoir-Faire... especially within these very difficult and trying times for the restaurant industry.
+This tiny humble restaurant is now run by Elyane Bruno and her son, William Welles(Yes...he looks scary.
+He is Goth.
+He doesn't bite...as long as you behave...), who are very proud to continue this tradition of French culinary Savoir-Faire...especially within these very difficult and trying times for the restaurant industry.

 BIENVENUE & BON APPÉTIT!!!